asengupta/elden-ring-modding/anatomy-of-a-mod.md

   - Modifying your BEHBND
     - Doing it manually
     - Doing it through ERClipGenerator
+    - What does the Game Loop look like, roughly?
   - Exploring the state machines
   - Mod Example: Custom 1H Flame Art Zweihander moveset
 - Creating Bullets, Attacks, Special Effects, and Behaviours